toddthomas/elixir-basics-workshop/README.md

 * Test out these on co-workers
 * Send email about bringing laptop, installing elixir, and updating RSVP to be accurate

+Thoughts
+* `sum` function doesn't really show any feature of Elixir besides the Enum package.
+Maybe just show that there is an Enum package after the recursion example?